Testing is the Key

 1. Check the Internet connection and your computer setup.
 Note: IT departments sometimes put restrictions in place that limit access to streaming video.
 Connect the computer you will be using the day of the webinar to the Internet in the conference room and run the Automatic System Test.
 During the test, you should hear some music and see a short video.
 You will be alerted if there are any concerns with your computer setup and/or Internet connection.

 - www.speedtest.net - tests upload and download speeds.
-Click on 'BEGIN TEST'.
-You will need a download speed of at least 1 mbps.
+To run, siimply click on 'GO'.
+Depending on your bandwidth, the test may take 1 minute.
+You will need a download speed of at least 1.5 mbps.
 Anything less may result in a less than satisfactory experience.

 3. View a sample webinar.
 Visit telenect.com/events and select a sample webinar.
 Most of our samples are only 5 minutes long.
 Watch the sample and note if there is any abnormality with the video (buffering, pausing).
 You should also be able to hear the audio of the speaker, see the chat window, and watch slides change.